Homemade Meat Sauce

 Step 2: Brown the Beef

 Place the ground beef in a large pot over medium heat.
-Break it apart and cook until evenly browned and cooked through.
+Break it apart and cook until evenly browned, fully cooked, and no longer pink, breaking the meat apart as it cooks.
 Carefully drain excess fat, leaving a small amount in the pot for flavor.

 Step 3: Add Garlic

-Stir in the minced garlic and cook briefly until fragrant, stirring continuously to prevent browning.
+Stir in the minced garlic and cook about 30–60 seconds until fragrant, stirring continuously to prevent browning.

 Step 4: Build the Sauce